Letter of Interest

-Have you never received support from the Foundation before but are interested in making sure we are aware of your organization’s hard work, impact, and programming?
+Have you not received support from the Foundation before but are interested in making sure we are aware of your organization’s hard work, impact, and programming?
 Are you looking to be invited to apply for funding and receive the password to access the Application Packet for 2021 or some later year?
 This page will discuss some essential items to keep in mind when you provide information about your charitable activities to the Foundation.

 There is no strict format for an LOI to follow, share any information with us you feel is important or helpful about what you do, but there are some things you should keep in mind when deciding whether you should send in an LOI and what the LOI should include:

-- Your LOI should indicate what dollar amount you would likely apply for if the Foundation authorizes you to submit a formal grant proposal (a range is fine, and we understand that circumstances sometimes change from the LOI in the formal grant application packet that may cause an unforeseen change).
+- Your LOI should indicate what dollar amount you would likely apply for if the Foundation authorizes you to submit a formal grant proposal (a range is fine, and we understand that circumstances sometimes change from the LOI to the formal grant application packet that may cause an unforeseen change on your end).

 - We expect any group who is sending us an LOI to have at least two (and preferably three) complete calendar years of well documented and positive operating history.
 A partial year is not a calendar year.
-The date you received a favorable determination from the IRS as to your tax status may not be the day you actually commenced operations.
+The date you received a favorable determination from the IRS as to your tax status may not be the day you actually commenced full scale operations.

 - Though we do on occasion support the general operating needs of our grant recipients, our usual preference is to support a specific project or program.
 Similarly, we generally do not support fiscal intermediary agencies or groups that re-grant out a monetary award (i.e., we want to work directly with the group or laboratory utilizing the money, not a fiscal intermediary).